Bronx fire's multiple victims include young children and adults

 "She was my love,” Vidal said.
 “She was my first grandbaby.
 It just hurts so much.
 I still can’t believe it.”

-Police identified the remaining victims Saturday.
-They include William Donkor, Hannah Donkor, 17, Gabriel Yaw Sarkookie, 48, Solomon Donkor, 49, and Justice Opoku, 54.
+Police identified the remaining victims on Dec.
+30. They included William Donkor, Hannah Donkor, 17, Gabriel Yaw Sarkookie, 48, Solomon Donkor, 49, and Justice Opoku, 54.

+Holt Francis, 27, died in a hospital Jan.
+4 after succumbing to his injuries.